Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: XY Model

 \subsection{Eigenstates from Stripes}

 One of the main claims of this paper is that we have a collection of \emph{exact} energy eigenstates of the Hamiltonian $\mathbf{H}_{\rm 2D}$ for each collection of ``stripes'' on the lattice.
 These states are analogous to those found in the Hofstadter--Hubbard model on a thin torus~\cite{katsura2010ferromagnetism}.
-In this section, we focus on the tilted square lattice and then comment on the generalization to a honeycomb lattice in \cref{sec:hexagonal}.
+In this section, we focus on the tilted square lattice and then comment on the generalization to the honeycomb lattice in \cref{sec:hexagonal} and the kagome lattice in \cref{sec:kagome}.

 Let us first consider a stripe $S$ as in \cref{fig:one_stripe}, and consider the superpositions of up spins along the stripe:

 where we defined the creation/annihilation operators along the stripe $S$ by